tiayyba/CYT180_Project2/index.md

 * Experiment with different models and parameter settings
 * Compare multiple models within the same pipeline

-While this project uses a visual machine learning tool, you should understand that in many production environments machine learning models are implemented using code, typically with tools such as Spark MLlib.
+While this project uses a visual machine learning tool, you should understand that in many production environments machine learning models are implemented using code, typically with tools such as **scikit-learn**, **Spark MLlib**.
 However, visual tools like Altair AI Studio are widely used in industry for rapid prototyping, exploratory data analysis, and teaching machine learning concepts.
+By visually connecting operators in a pipeline, you can clearly see how data moves.

 You can access **Altair AI Studio through Seneca MyApps**.
 Log in to your Seneca account and launch the application from the **MyApps portal**.